Angelo Poffo: Professional wrestling career

 Poffo started wrestling in 1948 at Karl Pojello's gym in Illinois.
 His first match was in 1949 against Ruffy Silverstein.
 He sometimes wrestled as "the Masked Miser" (an in-joke about Poffo's real life extreme frugality with money) and managed other wrestlers as "the Miser".
 He became a villainous character for the first time in 1950.
 In the mid-1950s, Bronco Lubich acted as his manager.
 He won the NWA United States Heavyweight Championship (Chicago version) in 1958.

-He formed a villainous tag team with Chris Markoff called "The Devil's Duo" in 1966, and they were managed by Bobby "The Brain" Heenan.
+He formed a villainous tag team with Chris Markoff called "The Devil's Duo" in 1966, and they were managed by Bobby Heenan.
 Prior to that, in 1964 he briefly teamed with Nicoli Volkoff (often confused with Nikolai Volkoff, who did not begin wrestling in the US until 1970) and held the WWA tag team championship.
 In 1973, he formed the team "The Graduates" with Ken Dillinger.

 Poffo wrestled in the 1970s and 1980s under a mask as the "Carpet Bagger" for Emile Dupree's Atlantic Grand Prix Wrestling in the Maritime Provinces of Canada.
 He also bought into the promotion, when his sons were old enough to join.
 He wrestled wearing a yellow mask with a dollar sign on the forehead and a blue sequined ring jacket with a big dollar sign on the back.
 In addition, Poffo ran International Championship Wrestling from 1979 to 1983 in Kentucky.
 From 1983 to 1985 he worked for Continental Wrestling Association.

 According to Poffo's son Lanny, Vince McMahon declined to include Poffo in a 1987 World Wrestling Federation event featuring legends.
 Lanny Poffo claims that this decision caused an early rift in the relationship between McMahon and Poffo's other son, Randy Savage.
 His last match was in 1991 against Luis Martinez.

 He made a few appearances in World Championship Wrestling (WCW) in 1995 managing his son, Randy Savage.
-At Slamboree 1995, Poffo became involved in his son's feud with Ric Flair, who put him in a figure four leglock.
+At Slamboree '95: A Legends' Reunion, Poffo became involved in his son's feud with Ric Flair, who put him in a figure four leglock.
 At the event, he was inducted into the WCW Hall of Fame as a member of the class of 1995.